Sreyaakm/nhanes-depression-analytics/README.md

 **Expected Outcome:**

 A cleaned dataset where each record is a participant and each column is a PHQ-9 survey question.
 This step ensures data consistency and readiness for merging with demographic data.

+## Notebook: Notebook_02_merge_demo_depression.ipynb
+**Objective:**
+• Combine the NHANES Demographics data set (DEMO_J.XPT / DEMO_J.csv) and the Depression Screener data set (DPQ_J.XPT / DPQ_J.csv) using the common participant ID SEQN.
+• This combination adds background demographic information (age, sex, race, education, marital status, income) to mental health responses, creating one data set for analysis.

+**Tasks Performed:**
+• Loaded both data sets (DEMO_J and DPQ_J) with pandas.
+• Verified for uniqueness of SEQN in every dataset to ensure that it can be utilized as an effective merge key.
+• Executed an inner join based on SEQN, keeping only the participants that occur in both datasets.
+• Compared dataset shapes before and after merging to ensure merging was successful.
+• Reviewed merged data preview for successful integration of variables.

+**Outcome:**
+• A merged dataset containing 5,533 participants who have both demographic and PHQ-9 depression data and 56 variables with SEQN in common.
+• The merged file now includes core demographic variables (age, sex, race, education, marital status, household size, income-to-poverty ratio) alongside PHQ-9 survey responses, ready for further statistical modeling or exploratory analysis.
+• This result aligns with NHANES design, where only a subset of respondents complete the mental-health screener.